platformsh/platformsh-docs/src/golive/checklist.md

 ---
 title: "Going Live - Pre-Launch Checklist"
 weight: 1
+description: |
-description: "Before you can take your site live there are a few preparation steps to take."
+  Before you can take your site live there are a few preparation steps to take.
 sidebarTitle: "Pre-Launch Checklist"
 ---